harmony-one/davinci_nft_marketplace/Readme.md

 npm run deploy:mainnet
 ```

-HRC1155 is using Solc 0.6.12 as it's a most stable version.
+This project is using Solc 0.6.12 as it's a most stable version.